corsairmarks/revisited_holosphere_silicoid_compatibility/mod/README.md

 ## Compatibility

 This mod overwrites all of the default `pop_category` (Pop strata) files.
 It is not compatible with other mods that want to alter Pop strata (other than the two mods it is explicitly intended to patch).
-It's likely to break any time Stellaris makes changes to the underlying Pop strata, such as the anticipated changes for the upcoming 3.1 'Lem' minor release.
+It's likely to break any time Stellaris makes changes to the underlying Pop strata.
 These files are completely overwritten:

 * `common/pop_categories/00_social_classes.txt`
 * `common/pop_categories/01_gestalt_drones.txt`
 * `common/pop_categories/02_other_categories.txt`

+Built for Stellaris version 3.1.1 "Lem."
+Not compatible with achievements.

 ### Dependencies